Sustainable event decorating is something we can’t ignore any more.

 As a matter of fact, this push for wellness and sustainability is likely to influence a rethink of how materials are used at events.

 Can there be less wastage and more re-cycling, re-using or re-purposing?

 What alternative uses of materials are available or are you keen on trying out for your next event décor?

 Generally, pandemics herald massive economic, social and political changes.

 Events are included no less because they inform the patterns of how people interact and socialize.

-So, how can events start shaping up to expected changes in the coming months?
+So, how can events start shaping up to be more sustainable?